syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/User-Interface.md

 ---
 layout: post
 title: User Interface for the RichTextEditor | Syncfusion | ASP.NET
-description: User Interface for RichTextEditor control (toolbar, content area, and footer)
+description: Learn here about User Interface in ASP.NET Webforms RichTextEditor controls (toolbar, content area, and footer) its elements and more
 platform: aspnet
 control: RTE
 documentation: ug